rykerwilliams/clevelandrocs.net/_news/announcement_4.md

 related_posts: false
 ---

-The Rocs are going to Thrash Bash!
+The Rocs are going to Thrash Bash 4!